Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Non-O: 800,000 THB funds or family docs (marriage/kid certificates).

-Submit Online: Day 1, log into https://www.thaievisa.go.th/ with Vientiane Wi-Fi (10:00–11:00 AM, 15–30 minutes).
+Submit Online: On Day 1, log in to https://www.thaievisa.go.th/ using Vientiane Wi-Fi (10:00–11:00 AM, 15–30 minutes).

 Pay: Day 2, Royal Thai Embassy (15 Bourichan Road), 9:00–11:00 AM, Monday–Friday.
 Cash only: 1,000 THB (TR), 2,000 THB (Non-B/Non-O).
 Keep the receipt.

 Wait: 10–15 working days.
-Stay in Laos—leaving cancels it.
+Stay in Laos, leaving cancels it.
 Check status online daily.

-Download: Day 11–16, email arrives.
+Download: Days 11–16, emails arrive.
 Print 2 copies (~20 THB).

 Meesuk Fast-Track

-Submit Docs: Send scans to Meesuk pre-trip.
+Submit Documents: Send scans to Meesuk before the trip.

-Get E-Visa: Day 2, emailed and printed.
+Get E-Visa: Day 2-6, emailed and printed.

 Step 4: Where to Stay

 DIY: 10–15 nights at Grand Hotel Vientiane (800–1,200 THB/night), Douangpraseuth Hotel (600–900 THB), or Lao Golden Hotel (500–800 THB).
+For budget travelers, hostels in Vientiane are also a great option, offering dormitory beds, security lockers, and a social atmosphere for meeting other travelers.

 Step 5: Back to Thailand

 DIY: Day 11–16, tuk-tuk to Friendship Bridge (100–200 THB), bus to Nong Khai (40 THB), then Bangkok bus (400–800 THB).
+When re-entering the country, check for any country-specific visa or entry requirements that may apply to your nationality.

 Vientiane Costs